AzDeltaQQ/WotLKRotations/README.md

 *   Offsets in `offsets.py` are critical and specific to WoW 3.3.5a (12340).
 *   Error handling can be improved in both Python and C++ components.
 *   The C++ DLL relies on Detours for hooking; ensure the build process correctly links it.
-*   Reading certain dynamic values directly from memory can sometimes be inconsistent; the DLL aims to provide more reliable access via Lua or specific functions where possible.
+*   The DLL now handles interaction with core Lua functions like `GetSpellCooldown`, `IsSpellInRange`, and `GetTime`, providing more reliable data than direct memory reads for these values.
 *   Rotation logic is currently basic; complex conditions and actions may require more sophisticated Lua interaction or direct memory manipulation within the DLL.

 ## Current Features (as of initial commit):